Mapping

 adds the index column from the user-address table to the list of the primary key columns in that table.

-Important: If you set a column (or a combination of columns) as a primary key which has duplicate values, the rows will not be imported!
+Important: If you set a column (or a combination of columns) as a primary key that has duplicate values, the rows will not be imported!

 See example [EX115].